miekg/dreck/README.md

 * `/autosubmit`, when all checks are OK, automatically merge the pull request.
 This will wait for 30 minutes for all tests to complete.
 The label 'autosubmit' is added to the pull request.
   Note that the command `/autosubmit` can *also be given in the pull request body*.
-If we dreck sees this it will perform the same checks and, if allowed, we start autosubmitting.
+If we dreck sees this it will perform the same checks and, if allowed, we start submitting.
 * `/exec`, executing commands is supported for pull requests.

 ## Aliases